Join our Council or committees

 - be elected or appointed to the Council Membership Committee (CMC)

-- be appointed to one of our Policy and Regulatory Affairs sub-committees
+- be appointed to one of our policy advisory committees

 - be appointed to serve on an external body through one of our external appointments